aws-neuron/aws-neuron-eks-samples/dp_bert_hf_pretrain/README.md

 #### Install and configure FSx for Lustre CSI <a name="installfsxcsi"></a>

-In this tutorial, TorchX is used to launch a DataParallel BERT phase1 pretraining job using 64 workers across 2 trn1.32xlarge instances (32 workers per instance).
+In this tutorial, TorchX is used to launch a DataParallel BERT phase1 pretraining job using 64 workers across 2 trn1.32xlarge (or trn1n.32xlarge) instances (with 32 workers per instance).

 BERT phase1 pretraining uses a 50+ GB WikiCorpus dataset as the training dataset.
 For large datasets such as this, it is inefficient to include the dataset inside the training container image or to download the dataset at the beginning of each training job.
 A more efficient approach is to use a Kubernetes persistent shared storage volume to host the dataset.